fhightower-tc/threatconnect-populator/README.md

 # setup a tc.conf file
 vi ./tc.conf
 # ^ paste your creds and config. settings into the file (see: https://docs.threatconnect.com/en/latest/python/python_sdk.html#configuration)

+# install the script
+python3 setup.py install --user
 ```

 ## Usage

-The script expects one argument providing the owner into which the data will be created:
+The script expects the path to a tc.conf file (see https://docs.threatconnect.com/en/latest/python/python_sdk.html#configuration for more details on what this file should look like) and the owner into which the data will be created:

 ```
-python tc_populate.py [-h] [-c] owner

-Populate TC with test data

-positional arguments:
-  owner          owner to populate

-optional arguments:
+Usage:
+  tc_populate [-c|--cleanup] <path_to_api_conf_file> <owner>
+  tc_populate -h | --help
+  tc_populate --version

+Options:
-  -h, --help     show this help message and exit
+  -h, --help     Show this screen.
-  -c, --cleanup  delete the data created by this script
+  --version     Show version.
+  -c, --cleanup  Delete items after creation
 ```

 Simple example:

-`python tc_populate.py "Example Community"`
+`tc_populate ./tc.conf "Example Community"`

 The script works in python 2.x and 3.x .